romanvm/kodi.yatp/Readme.md

 - Speed, ratio and time limits for torrents.
 - Support for multi-file torrents - you can select individual video files for playback.
 - Support for magnet links, local and remote .torrent files.
-- Support for jump/seek to arbitrary parts of the video (it re-prioritizes pieces for download).
+- Support for jump/seek to arbitrary parts of the video.

 **Warning!** The plugin is in WIP state and is subject to constant changes.
 Proper working distributions will be provided after it is more or less finished.

 **Warning 2!** To use YATP you need a binary compiled libtorrent module which is not included in the plugin.
-The respective Kodi Python module addon for multiple platforms will be included in my repo along with YATP.
+The respective Kodi Python module addon for multiple platforms is provided in my repo along with YATP.
 ## Basic Usage
 YATP can be invoked from another Kodi video plugin using the following URL:
 ```